qunjie-zhang/gfanno/README.md

 python >= 3.5

 ### Install Gfanno
-There are several ways to run gfanno
+There are multiple ways to install gfanno software here.Just choose one of the methods.
 - Installing using pypi
 ```shell
 pip install gfanno